-Stock futures rise as vaccine makers, energy in focus after debate
+Stocks advance as vaccine makers lift healthcare

 STIMULUS TALKS STILL ONGOING

 On the stimulus front, both sides said that talks continue.
-However, White House economic adviser Larry Kudlow told FOX Business that "significant policy differences" remain.
-Separately, House Speaker Nancy Pelosi told reporters, "We're just about there."
+However, White House economic adviser Larry Kudlow reiterated to FOX Business that "significant policy differences" remain on Friday.
+Separately, House Speaker Nancy Pelosi told reporters, "We're just about there" 24 hours ago.

 Despite the comments from lawmakers, COVID-19 cases continue to rise, with the U.S. passing 60,000 confirmed cases for a second straight day.
 More than 8.4 million Americans have contracted the virus, resulting in over 223,000 deaths, according to the latest data from Johns Hopkins University.